Our

 Helpful Tips & FAQ’s

-If possible, the new dog should be in a crate while unattended or should be separated from the rest of the pack for some time.
-The pack must live this way until you are certain that they can live peacefully together, and the pack order is established and not challenged.
+• If possible, the new dog should be in a crate while unattended or should be separated from the rest of the pack for some time.
+The pack must live this way until you are certain that they can exist peacefully together The pack order must be established and not challenged prior to all members trusting each other.

 Nothing in life is free starts the day you bring the dog home.
 This means the dog earns all of their food and toys; more can be found by Googling or contacting us.